 1. Columbus didn’t set out to prove the earth was round.

 Forget those myths perpetuated by everyone from Washington Irving to Bugs Bunny.
-There was no need for Columbus to debunk the flat-earthers—the ancient Greeks had already done so.
+There was no need for Christopher Columbus to debunk the flat-earthers—the ancient Greeks had already done so.
 As early as the sixth century B.C., the Greek mathematician Pythagoras surmised the world was round, and two centuries later Aristotle backed him up with astronomical observations.
-By 1492 most educated people knew the planet was not shaped like a pancake.
+By 1492, most educated people knew the planet was not shaped like a pancake.

 2. Columbus was likely not the first European to cross the Atlantic Ocean.